 Choosing a Virtual Address

 You don’t want to use your home address but neither do you want to have it in some remote location.
-Aim for somewhere in the centre of a city where your target market are.
-Another consideration is if you intend to pick up your post in person, have it scanned and emailed to you or forwarded on to another address.
-If you intend to pick it up, think about the travelling time.
-Your virtual address shouldn’t be too far from home unless there’s a very good reason.
-To get the most out of your investment in a virtual office you’ll want somewhere on a high street or a business park.
+Aim for somewhere in the centre of a city where your target market lives or work.
+That way you give them the reassurance of buying from a local business.
+Your virtual address does not need to be close to your home unless you have registered with a virtual office with a pick-up-post option.
+All virtual offices should offer services to scan and email your post to you or forward it to an address of your choosing by post.
+To get the most out of your investment in a virtual office you’ll want somewhere on a big city.
 We have virtual offices in London, Manchester, Birmingham, Bristol, Glasgow, Edinburgh and Liverpool.

 Select Your Additional Services